trisacrypto/trisa/docs/content/getting-started/_index.en.md

 The TRISA Network protocol defines how data is transferred between participating VASPs.
 The recommended format for data transferred for identifying information is the IVMS101 data format.
 It is the responsibility of the implementing VASP to ensure the identifying data sent/received satisfies the FATF Travel Rule.

 The result of a successful TRISA transaction results in a key and encrypted data that satisfies the FATF Travel Rule.
 TRISA does not define how this data should be stored once obtained.
 It is the responsibility of the implementing VASP to handle the secure storage of the resulting data for the transaction.

+Some other considerations you will need to make to be prepared to fully integrate TRISA include:

+1. How will your TRISA endpoint integrate with your existing backend systems?
+2. How will you handle key management (e.g. your own private keys as well as the public keys of your counterparties)?
+3. Are you prepared to store [envelopes]({{< ref "/secure-envelopes" >}}) securely and in compliance with privacy regulations once you have received them from your counterparties?